Waste and recycling

 At Greater Wellington we are working hard to reduce our waste.
 We have set up a waste reduction scheme for our offices which has lead to a marked increase in recycling and less waste going to the landfill.
 Our scheme has been used as a model for other private and public sector organisations.
 Our aim is to reduce our waste by half.

 As a region we have a responsibility to better manage and minimise our waste.
-This responsibility is enforced through The Waste Minimisation Act (2008) and implemented by councils through a joint regional Waste Management and Minimisation Plan 2012-17 (WMMP) (PDF, 609KB).
-The Wellington Region Waste Minimisation Education Strategy (WMES) (PDF, 1.5MB) is an output of the WMMP.
+This responsibility is enforced through The Waste Minimisation Act (2008) and implemented by councils through a joint regional Waste Management and Minimisation Plan 2012-17.
+The Wellington Region Waste Minimisation Education Strategy is an output of the WMMP.
 The Strategy was developed collaboratively and has the support of all the region’s councils.
 It is one of 19 regional actions which collectively seek to reduce waste to landfill and ensure that the Wellington region is doing its part towards its waste related social, economic, cultural and environmental responsibilities.